-Even this blog post took me weeks to write, and days of editing before I was ready to click publish.
+Even this blog post took me weeks to write and days of editing before I was ready to click publish.

-Living in Croatia is no picnic, but neither is living in a ‘richer’ country like Australia, so you just have to decide what is more important to you and go with that.
+Living in Croatia is no picnic, but neither is living in a ‘richer’ country like Australia, so you have to decide what is more important to you and go with that.

-For me, I value working for myself for much less, being with my kids at the beach after work, and having time for coffee with my friends on a Tuesday, over a corporate career, driving a luxury car and $5 lattes which I only have time to enjoy on the weekends.
+For me, I value working for myself for much less, being with my kids at the beach after work, and having time for coffee with my friends on a Tuesday, over a corporate career, driving a luxury car, and $5 lattes which I only have time to enjoy on the weekends.

 Tips For Moving To Croatia

-Anything less than a year (or two or three) they are too fresh to really know.
+Anything less than a year (or two or three), they are too fresh to really know.

 If they do not live here, 365 days a year, they have a skewed view of real life here.

 Remind yourself that there is a reason that hundreds and thousands of Croats have moved abroad these past few years.
-This country can be a tricky place to live and survive – it is not for everyone.
+This beautiful country can be a tricky place to live and survive – it is not for everyone.

-Also, join all of the ‘expats in (city)’ facebook groups (see below for the list of them), and start making connections with others who have situations like yours.
+Also, join all of the ‘expats in (city)’ Facebook groups (see below for the list of them), and start making connections with others who have situations like yours.
 Just don’t take anything that one person says as gospel.
 Not even mine.

-Getting a Croatian visa
+Getting A Croatian Visa

 Oh god, what a head fuck.

-My recent trip there to inquire about getting my citizenship was met with a deathly look of disgust, the women at the counter had to ask a colleague what the process was – and all they could agree on was that I should just come back when it expires and see what the rules are then.
+My recent trip there to inquire about getting my citizenship was met with a deathly look of disgust; the women at the counter had to ask a colleague what the process was – and all they could agree on was that I should just come back when it expires and see what the rules are then.

-The salaries in Croatia very low when compared to most developed nations.
+The salaries in Croatia are very low when compared to most developed nations.
 Once you pay bills, rent an apartment, and buy food – not much is left over.

 Want a job as soon as you arrive?
 Good luck.
 It’s not as easy as you think.
 Make your own plans to freelance or set up your own business if you need money straight away.
 Or else have savings to get you by until you can find work.

-Primary school education is of course, compulsory – that begins at seven years of age.
+Primary school education is, of course, compulsory – that begins at seven years of age.

 Hmm, this one is tricky.

-He also spent a week in Zadar hospital, and I have zero complaints.
-Sure the place is old and run down, and I had to sleep overnight sitting up on a desk chair, but his medical treatment is what I would have received in Australia.
+He also spent a week in Zadar Hospital, and I have zero complaints.
+Sure, the place is old and run down, and I had to sleep overnight sitting up on a desk chair, but his medical treatment is what I would have received in Australia.

 My advice is to have a savings fund for emergency healthcare to go private.
-You can find blood tests, MRI’s, doctors, dentists, etc. all over the country that you can see fast, provided you have money in that pocketbook.
+You can find blood tests, MRIs, doctors, dentists, etc., all over the country that you can see fast, provided you have money in that pocketbook.

 As a rough guide, we paid between 200 and 300 Kune per appointment for private doctors to see my newborn son to avoid waiting months for the hospital to get him into an appointment.

-Retiring in Croatia
+Retiring In Croatia

 What a place to live.
-After five years of traveling this magnificent country, I can tell you, there is no shortage of things to do, and new places to discover.
+After five years of traveling this magnificent country, I can tell you there is no shortage of things to do and new places to discover.
 And, when you are bored with Croatia, we have so many neighboring countries just waiting for your euros.

-Offering drinks, pre-meal snacks, a meal, a second helping, even third helping, cake, coffee, and then more drink to your guests is a must.
+Offering drinks, pre-meal snacks, a meal, a second helping, even a third helping, cake, coffee, and then more drinks to your guests is a must.
 Then your responsibility in return is not to decline… ever.
 Saying no would be plain rude.

-To avoid being rude (or in some cases being nagged) here is what I suggest you do:
+To avoid being rude (or, in some cases, being nagged), here is what I suggest you do: